Picovoice/eagle/binding/ios/README.md

 ```

 The return value `profileScores` represents the degree of similarity between the input audio frame and the enrolled speakers.
 This value is an array of floating-point numbers ranging from 0 to 1, with higher values indicating a greater degree of similarity.
-Index 0 intidcates the first speaker, index 1 the second, and so on.
+Index 0 indicates the first speaker, index 1 the second, and so on.

 Finally, when done be sure to explicitly release the resources: